 In most system environments, it is possible to pass CLI options while invoking a program.
 Contrary to most programming languages, there is no standard method in VHDL to obtain the arguments or to set the exit status.
 However, the GHDL runtime behaviour can be modified with some options:

-In GHDL, it is impossible to pass parameters to your design.
-A later version could do it through the generic interfaces of the top entity.
+- It is possible to pass parameters to your design through the generic interfaces of the top entity.

 status of the simulation is